Employee Satisfaction Surveys that Work

 If you want to have happier employees, you first need to find out what makes them feel unhappy or dissatisfied while at work.
-Most business owners and managers turn to employee satisfaction surveys to understand this dynamic.
+Many business owners and managers turn to employee satisfaction surveys to understand this dynamic.
 It does make sense that the best way to learn about what makes employees happy or unhappy is to ask them.
-Unfortunately, most companies fail to properly write, promote, and interpret their employee surveys.
-While a good employee satisfaction survey offers tremendous insight into a company’s culture, ineffective satisfaction survey questions and a failure to properly address issues raised in surveys can serve to alienate employees and increase disengagement at an alarming pace.
+Unfortunately, many companies fail to properly execute their employee surveys.
+A well executed employee satisfaction survey offers tremendous insight into a company’s culture.
+A poorly executed one or a failure to address issues raised in surveys can alienate employees and increase disengagement.

-Why are employee satisfaction survey response rates so low?
+Why are employee satisfaction survey response rates low?

-In a Forbes article dedicated to helping business owners understand consistently low rates of participation in employee satisfaction surveys, research shows that most businesses see only a 30%-40% response rate to employee surveys.
+In a Forbes article dedicated to helping business owners understand consistently low rates of participation in employee surveys, research shows that many businesses see only a 30%-40% response rate to employee surveys.

 Part of the reason for this is that many employees today have become accustomed to filling out the annual employee survey and then seeing very little action taken by their companies to address issues brought up in those surveys.
 This leads employees to believe that either their responses are not being read or that their happiness is actually not as highly valued by their employers as they are told.
 In fact, when employees see no results after participating in such surveys, the message they receive is that they are not valued at all.

-Thus, when companies send out surveys via email with subject lines like “let your voice be heard”, they are not interpreted as encouraging but rather as insulting to employees who feel that their voices will never truly be heard, no matter how loudly they yell.
+Thus, when companies send out surveys with subject lines like “let your voice be heard”, they are not interpreted as encouraging by employees who feel that their voices will never be heard, no matter how loudly they yell.
 In such situations, surveys which are intended to enhance the employee experience serve to further disengage employees before they read the first question.
-The employees who choose to participate in the survey may not be likely to give responses which are constructive or helpful.
+The employees who choose to participate in the survey may not give responses which are constructive or helpful.

 Once you have an employee satisfaction survey written and promoted in a manner that makes employees more apt to participate (and to do so honestly), the real work begins.
 As noted earlier, many employees are convinced that their managers and bosses don’t even read their survey responses.
 Unfortunately, this is often the truth.

-According to a Forbes article entitled “Happy Employees Equals Happy Customers”, “A study by Aon Hewitt showed that in companies that administered employee engagement surveys 27% of managers never reviewed the results at all.
+According to a Forbes article entitled “Happy Employees Equals Happy Customers”, 27% of managers never reviewed the survey results at all.
 Fifty-two percent of managers read the results and took no action.
-You didn’t misread that—this means more than half of managers.”
+You didn’t misread that—this means more than half of managers.